You are here

 We are coordinating a participatory platform which is playing a key role in the project activities.
 The multi-actor platform is being used to:

-- A better understanding of experts’ and stakeholders’ attitudes and perceptions of NC valuation
+• Gain a better understanding of experts’ and stakeholders’ attitudes and perceptions of NC valuation,

 We are co-producing a tool kit of engagement methods and approaches, including novel visual resources for GIS and spatial representation and NC apps and data portals.
 This includes developing interactive 3D models and carrying out research on the visualisation of data representing NC, which can be used in engagement and dissemination with policymakers, stakeholders, and the public.
 Among the tools for integration in the toolset are those enabling understanding of the ecosystem’s location and appearance, and reflecting on its size, extent, condition, and other characteristics.
 Thus, we are providing more inclusive, comprehensive, and impartial insights into the benefits that humans derive from ecosystems to better capture the socio-economic value of stocks and flows of ES.